chef/automate/components/docs-chef-io/content/automate/chef-infra-server-migration.md

 ## Knife EC Backup

 *knife-ec-backup* is the command to take backup of Chef Infra Server/Backend during Chef Infra Server Migration. *knife-ec-backup* can backup and restore the data in a Chef Infra Server installation and preserves the data in an intermediate and editable text mode.
-It is similar to the `knife download` and `knife upload` commands and uses the same underlying libraries, but also includes workarounds for objects not yet supported by those tools and various Infra Server API deficiencies.
+It is similar to the `knife download` and `knife upload` commands.
+It uses the same underlying libraries and includes workarounds for objects not yet supported by those tools and various Infra Server API deficiencies.

 ### Prerequisites